 - and more

-Shine Micro AIS receivers have demonstrated reception exceeding 200 NM from optimized base station locations utilizing exclusive high-sensitivity receiver technology and advanced signal processing capability.
+Utilizing exclusive high-sensitivity receiver technology and advanced signal processing capability, Shine Micro AIS receivers have demonstrated reception exceeding 200 NM*.
 This reception range allows the persistent, real-time monitoring of the Exclusive Economic Zone (EEZ), without the delay and expense of a subscription service.

 Shine Micro offers a line of AIS receiver models to meet or exceed the target reception range, connectivity, data volume, and data processing goals of clients; from individuals and contractors to port authorities and national governments.